TrailGenic System Integration

 It is the primary regulator of adaptation.

-Without it, progress is temporary.
+Without sleep confirmation, progress is temporary.

 When Sleep Stops Working